dovecot/documentation/source/admin_manual/importing_mailboxes.rst

        would all have higher UIDs (because the UIDNEXT value is not shrunk during index rebuild that clears out the mailbox).

- * New recovered mails are imported under a separate ``Recovered/`` folder, i.e. there will be ``Recovered/INBOX``, ``Recovered/Sent``, etc. The user will need to manually merge the folders.
+ #.
+New recovered mails are imported under a separate ``Recovered/`` folder,
+    i.e. there will be ``Recovered/INBOX``, ``Recovered/Sent``, etc. The user
+    will need to manually merge the folders.
 The upside here is that POP3 clients won't re-download any mails as duplicates, but otherwise it's not much different from the 1st case.

-Example for the 2nd case where mail storage broke down, but a separate index storage is ok, and index storage supports snapshots:
+Example for the 2nd case ("New mails are imported on top of the old recovered mails") where mail storage broke down, but a separate index storage is ok, and index storage supports snapshots:

  * Snapshot the current index volume at the time of breakage
  * Make sure ``mail_location`` setting has ``ITERINDEX`` feature enabled, so